creusefond/economy-simulator/README.md

 # Assumptions

 Companies are created at the start of the simulation and no new company can arise.
-We use cardinal utility functions to model preferences (linear, ).
+We use cardinal utility functions to model preferences (log or quadratic).

 # How it works